 The UT has a strong presence in the textile, plastic and marine product sectors.
 It is a leader in plasticisers and contributes to 28% of India’s plastic production in the form of aerospace, households, medical, greenhouses, defence and non-conventional energy.
 The Industrial Policy 2015 further aims to promote durable and quality products that can be recycled in the future.

-Dadra & Nagar Haveli and Daman & Diu lead in integrated textile plants and polyester hubs and account for 80% of India’s texturising yarn production.
-The UT export key items such as Engineering Goods, Plastic And Linoleum, Drugs And Pharmaceuticals, Man-Made Yarn/Fabs./Madeups Etc, Organic and Inorganic Chemicals, Petroleum Products.
+The UT exported key items such as Engineering Goods, Plastic and Linoleum, Drugs and Pharmaceuticals, Man-Made Yarn/Fabs. /Madeups Etc., Organic and Inorganic Chemicals, Petroleum Products.

 As of 2021-22, about 1,446 trawlers were engaged in fishing in the union territory.
 The marine catch comprises oil sardines, shrimps, Indian mackerel, Bombay duck, croakers, cephalopods, other sardines and threadfin breams.
 As there is a large scope of investment in packaging, processing, preservation and export of coastal fish in the union territory, the local administration is expected to provide better infrastructure facilities such as a fishery harbour, preservation and processing infrastructure, and cold chain with insulation transport facilities.